 - Stay physically active

 An active body is an antidote to the physical effects of aging, so include physical activities in your daily routine.

 Regular physical activity is essential for every human on Earth.
 And, the importance of staying physically fit is felt strongly as you age since the body starts to become frail, motor functions weaken, coordination becomes sloppy, muscles lose flexibility. etc. Also, symptoms of arthritis, depression, anxiety, and other chronic health issues start showing up.
 However, with regular physical activities, you can fight all these uncalled-for physical barriers and safeguard your body to these effects.

-Indulging in light stretching and daily exercises will improve your strength, flexibility, balance, as well as endurance.
+Indulging in light stretching and daily exercises like walking indoors on a treadmill will improve your strength, flexibility, balance, as well as endurance.
 Activities like vacuuming the house, jogging, and walking the dog are also some daily tasks that can have positive effects.

 - Stay mentally fit